Illinoise

 Illinoise is a 2023 dance revue musical with music and lyrics by Sufjan Stevens and an original story by Justin Peck and Jackie Sibblies Drury.
 The musical was inspired by Stevens' 2005 album Illinois.
 The musical follows a young man who joins a group of friends telling stories around a campfire about their childhoods and growing up in Illinois.

 After a summer festival premiere, regional production and off-Broadway tryout, the show played on Broadway from April to August 2024 at the St. James Theatre; these productions have all been directed and choreographed by Peck.
-Reviews on Broadway were generally positive, and Illinoise was nominated for four Tony Awards, including Best Musical, winning one for Peck's choreography.
+Reviews on Broadway were generally positive, and Illinoise was nominated for four Tony Awards in 2025, including Best Musical, winning one for Peck's choreography.

 Synopsis

 Prologue and act I

-A young man named Henry leaves his bed and partner in the middle of the night ("Prologue (or, A Conjuction of Drones...)") and hikes into the woods.
+A young man named Henry leaves his bed and partner in the middle of the night ("Prologue (or, A Conjunction of Drones...)") and hikes into the woods.
 He thinks about three of the most important people in his life ("Three Stars (or, Concerning the UFO Sighting near Highland, Illinois)").
 Henry reaches a clearing in an Illinois cornfield ("The Long Hike") where a group of friends are sitting around a campfire telling stories about their childhoods and lives.
 He is given a notebook like the others' and encouraged to "write from the heart" ("Come on!
 Feel the Illinoise!").

 The storytelling begins: Morgan reminisces about growing up in Jackson, Illinois, and her attempts to understand her lineage and the lessons left by those who came before ("A Story About Jackson").
 Jo Daviess relates her worries about the hold the Founding Fathers have on the American imagination, and the dangers of racism and conservatism ("a story about Zombies").
 Wayne has been dealing with feelings of self-loathing about their sexuality and reflects how, as an outcast, they hide the truth about themselves, fearing that they are no better than Illinois serial killer John Wayne Gacy ("a story about John Wayne Gacy, Jr").
 Wayne eventually breaks down in tears and is comforted by the other members of the group.
 To lighten the mood, Clark talks about how he is a vulnerable Superman ("a story about The Man of Metropolis").